O72/Random-scripts/README.md

 # Random-scripts
-Simple script that does active information gathering using nmap.
+Active_info.py is a simple script that does active information gathering using nmap.